Third-party app patching for Intune. In your tenant, not theirs.

 Roll updates through your existing Autopatch deployment rings (Pilot, First Wave, Broad) instead of building a parallel ring structure.
 Health-gated progression pauses rollout automatically if failure rates spike.

-Hash-verified WinGet packaging
+Hash-verified packaging

 Custom MSI uploads